How to Create an Entry-Level Product for your Handmade Business

 But in some cases, you may need to explain the difference.

 >> Art lovers and collectors may understand the value of buying an original piece of art but to someone else, they may think “why not just buy the print?
 It’s way cheaper and looks almost the same.”
-The artist would want to communicate (either in-person at the craft show, or through a postcard that’s included with each print sold), the benefits of leveling up to an original piece of art.
+The artist would want to communicate (either in-person at the craft show, or through a postcard that’s included with each print sold), the benefits of levelling up to an original piece of art.

->> A jewelry maker selling gold plated entry-level products would want to clearly communicate how those pieces will wear compared to their 24 karat gold pieces, as well as any other benefits.
+>> A jewelry maker selling gold-plated entry-level products would want to clearly communicate how those pieces will wear compared to their 24-karat gold pieces, as well as any other benefits.

 ALSO, KEEP IN MIND…